Own your property sooner

 We pride ourselves on offering smart and fast service.
 90% of our calls are answered within 20 seconds by the team in our Australian-based headquarters.

-Legal information about our rates
+Important information about rates

-WARNING: The comparison rates are true only for the examples given and may not include all fees and charges.
+WARNING: The comparison rate is true only for the example given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.
+All interest rates are subject to change without notice.

-Other legal information
+Other important information

-At Tiimely Home we are not financial advisers and recommend seeking independent financial and legal advice to check how the information we provide aligns with your individual circumstances.
+The information provided does not constitute an offer of credit and does not take into account your objectives, financial situation or individual circumstances.
+We recommend seeking independent financial, taxation and legal advice to check how the information provided aligns with your individual circumstances.